Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Performance of Experimental Design Using Machine Learning-based Mean Objective Cost of Uncertainty Estimation

 Figure~\ref{fig7} compares the overall computational cost between the ML-based OED schemes and the sampling-based OED schemes.
 The entropy-based approach and the random approach are not shown, as their computational cost is fixed and negligible.
 As we can see in Fig.~\ref{fig7}, the proposed ML-based OED approaches, marked as red, showed significantly lower time complexity compared to the sampling-based OED approaches.
 Note that the ML-based methods (red dotted lines) were significantly faster compared to the sampling-based methods, despite maintaining equivalent OED performance.

-Next, we repeated the experiments by randomly sampling the true (unknown model) from the uncertainty class (\textit{i.e.}, different coupling strength values were drawn from the prior distribution of the uncertainty class) one hundred times.
+Next, we repeated the experiment based on one hundred different true models randomly drawn from the uncertainty class (\textit{i.e.}, different coupling strength values were drawn from the prior distribution of the uncertainty class).
 The results of these large-scale experiments are shown in Fig.~\ref{fig8} and Fig.~\ref{fig9}.
 Note that we excluded the iterative sampling-based OED method due to its excessive requirement of computational time.
-As shown in these figures, the proposed ML-based method without iterative re-estimation of the expected remaining MOCU showed the identical performance to other best performers.
+As shown in these figures, the proposed ML-based method without iterative re-estimation of the expected remaining MOCU showed identical performance to other best performers.
 Random experimental selection (blue dotted line) yielded a linearly decreasing MOCU curve, as we would expect on average.
 The entropy-based method showed similar performance as before (see Fig.~\ref{fig6}).
 Computational cost in Fig.~\ref{fig9} shows a similar trend as before (see Fig.~\ref{fig7}).
+Furthermore, Fig.~S2 in the supplemental material shows the RainCloud plot~\cite{allen2019raincloud} that depicts the instantaneous performance of the different methods measured in terms of the remaining uncertainty (measured by MOCU) after performing the first experiment selected by the respective methods.
+As we can see from Fig.~S2, all three MOCU-based OED schemes consistently yield the best overall performance.

 Finally, we compared the experimental sequences determined by the ML-based method and the sampling-based methods, respectively, to further investigate if the proposed ML approach can practically replace the sampling-based method for prioritizing the experiments in the experimental design space.
 The vertical axis corresponds to the number of intersecting experiments in the first $k$ experiments predicted by two different methods.
 If two methods predict the identical experimental sequence, the resulting curve will be a straight line (with unit slope).
 For example, the black line in Fig.~\ref{fig10} compares the ML-based method and the sampling-based method.
 From Fig.~\ref{fig10} we can see that the proposed ML-based method (without re-estimation) always identified the same first experiment as the sampling-based method in all one hundred evaluations.
 By comparing the true optimal experimental sequence (\textit{i.e.}, predicted by an ``oracle'') and the sequences predicted by the ML-based method, we can see that the first optimal experiment was always accurately predicted.
 In fact, results in Fig.~\ref{fig8} show that the first experiment leads to the most significant drop in model uncertainty, and all MOCU-based OED schemes (both ML-based and sampling-based) accurately predict this critical experiment.
 We also note that the entropy-based/random approaches tend to mispredict the best first experiment, resulting in a substantial performance gap when compared to the MOCU-based approaches.
 Figure~\ref{fig10} also shows that the predicted experimental sequences diverge in later iterations.
 However, this does not impact the OED performance on average, as later experiments do not reduce the model uncertainty as significantly as the earlier experiments.